 The recommended daily dose is taking one capsule once or twice daily.
-For best results, take two capsules in the morning or whenever you want to achieve peak performance.
+For best results, take one capsule in the morning or whenever you want to achieve peak performance.

-Be careful not to take more than two capsules per day since this is the optimal dosage.
+Be careful not to take more than two capsules per day.

 Ascend Focus Side Effects

 Does Ascend Focus leave any adverse side effects?